 It’s less probable that the cause of the damage is defective roofing materials than shoddy workmanship.
 Your contractor would have likely noticed if the shingles or underlayment was damaged.
 Shingles that are brittle or cracked are easy to spot when you’re looking right at them!
 And if the fiberglass that provides shingles with their water-resistant qualities were in disrepair, your contractors would notice their hands covered in granules.
 If the adhesive strips that help keep the shingles secured to your roof were damaged, then your contractors would be able to tell using a visual inspection or if the glue doesn’t get activated by the radiant heat of the sun (although that last cue may be harder to notice if the temperature is too low).

 Workmanship is so important that if you have to choose between the best materials and world-class workmanship then you’re better off getting the best workmanship money can buy.
 It’s like cooking: the best ingredients don’t mean much if you don’t have the skills to make a great meal.
 Of course, ideally, what you’ll end up with is a marriage of the best craftsmanship and the best materials.
-That’s what you get with Proven Roofing, which only uses top of the line GAF products and has earned GAF’s Master Elite status, which is only awarded to the best contractors.
+That’s what you get with Proven Contracting, which only uses top of the line GAF products and has earned GAF’s Master Elite status, which is only awarded to the best contractors.

 Knowing how to install and identify roofing materials is why it’s important to hire professionals, no matter how handy you are.
 To begin with, a roof is a dangerous place to be.
 So, you’re taking a major risk if you’re not qualified, trained, and educated.
 You’re also likely to ruin the products that you’ve invested in!
 At the end of the day, being handy or being a good tradesman in some other field is not the same as being a roofing professional.

 It’s actually very common for non-professionals to attempt the work of a roofing professional.
-And there are plenty of jobs that Proven Roofing takes on that begins where the aspiring handyman’s job has ended.
+And there are plenty of jobs that Proven Contracting takes on that begins where the aspiring handyman’s job has ended.
 Sometimes, unfortunately, this is after wasted materials, wasted time and money, or even injury.
 There are just some things you wouldn’t even know how to do unless you were a roofing professional!

 You’re not going to catch a specialized roofer buying their materials at Home Depot or Lowes.
 Those are stores where you’ll end up with band-aid fixes that will only work if you’re lucky.
 And while you’ll certainly find a lot of products at these places that can be used on your roof, you more than likely shouldn’t be using those products on your roof!